 We strolled through alleys, passed little shops one can’t seem to find in London anymore and had some sugary treats.
 We had never seen such a huge doughnut before, it literally was the size of a cake.

 We passed reminders of the industrial past (myself a huge fan of anything concrete or brutalist, the boys less so),

 and grand old buildings like the train station and opera house.

 We stopped for lunch to feed our moaning stomachs at Txoco Restaurant with some local tapas.

 I guess if it rains even the washing needs an umbrella.

 I’m glad I brought these boots with me, otherwise I would have wet feet by now and that would have totally spoilt the day.
 After walking for hours through the old town we headed back to the hotel to rest before going out for dinner.
 Sadly our dinner reservation was cancelled but we got seats on the bar in Txcook to taste more of the local food.

-Guggenheim was the first thing on our list for today.
+The Guggenheim Museum was the first thing on our list for Sunday.
 On the way to the entrance we passed Jerome’s favourite exhibit, the flower Puppy dog by Jeff Koons.
 In fact there is a lot of art that can be engaging for children and adults alike, even for those who don’t have a lot of understanding of art in general.

 The current exhibition was by Andy Warhol “Shadows”